opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 ```

 ## Launch agent QnA system
-Here we showcase a RAG agent in GenAIExample repo.
+Here we showcase an agent system in OPEA GenAIExamples repo.
 Please refer to the README in the [AgentQnA example](https://github.com/opea-project/GenAIExamples/tree/main/AgentQnA/README.md) for more details.

 > **Please note**: This is an example.
 You can build your own agent systems using OPEA components, then expose your own systems as an endpoint for this benchmark.